hepabolu/programming-by-stealth/docs/pbs63.md

 A button group is a group of buttons, so what would you call a group of button groups?
 A _Button Toolbar_!
 As their name suggests, Bootstrap Button Toolbars are very much designed to be used within web app UIs rather than within regular web pages.

-To create a button toolbar simple wrap your button groups in another tag (also usually a `<div>`), and give the wrapper the class btn-toolbar.
+To create a button toolbar, simply wrap your button groups in another tag (also usually a `<div>`), and give the wrapper the class `btn-toolbar`.
 To facilitate accessibility, you should also give the wrapper `role=toolbar`, and consider labelling it with `aria-label="your label"` (or linking to another label with `aria-labelledby="the_label_id"`).
 Finally, to add the desired amount of spacing between button group, use the Bootstrap spacing utilities, e.g. `mr-2` to add a small right margin.

 As a contrived example, here’s the code for a simple text-formatting button toolbar: